-Art is embedded into our topic based curriculum and is also delivered by our specialist art teacher.
-Each class will receive lessons in Art during one half term that will give them the chance to produce some really exciting artwork.
-Teachers will also provide further opportunities throughout the year so children get exposure to a range of mediums and crafts.
+Art is embedded into our topic based curriculum.
+Teachers will also provide further opportunities throughout the year so children get exposure to a range of mediums and skills.

 Does the school have an ICT suite?

 No. However, the school does have access to a wide range of laptops and ipads that are used to deliver the ICT curriculum.
 These devices are used within children's classrooms.